504 Accommodations for ADHD: A Teacher's Guide504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 "Student will stay on task without reminders" "Student will use a visual checklist and teacher check-in to maintain progress on assignments"

-"Student will control impulsive behavior" "Student will use a pre-agreed signal to request a processing pause before responding"
+"Student will control impulsive behaviour" "Student will use a pre-agreed signal to request a processing pause before responding"

-"Student will complete homework on time" "Student will complete a reduced, focused homework set within the 10-minute rule framework"
+"Student will complete homework on time" "Student will complete a reduced, focussed homework set within the 10-minute rule framework"

 A 2023 study in Exceptional Children found that strengths-based approaches increased self-esteem and engagement by 28% in neurodivergent students.
 When students see accommodations as tools for their success rather than evidence of their failure, they are more likely to use them.